Pullusb/snippetsLibrary/README.md

 ## Changelog:

+  v0.4.2 :
+  - bugfix when entering nothing in save field (save with a generated random number and date)

   v0.4.1 :
   - preview fix : '\t' Tab indentation character now display correctly in preview label (converted tab to space)